electric-eloquence/gulp4-run-sequence/README.md

 # Drop-in replacement for run-sequence for gulp 4

-This package aims to help allow gulp tasks coded in gulp 3 syntax to run in gulp 4.
+This package aims to help gulp tasks coded in gulp 3 syntax to run in gulp 4.

 Usage: